AGENDA

 Agenda Item #6

-Darrell Foxx, Jr. will be present to appeal the denial of a taxicab license, which was denied by the Pocatello Police Department.
+Jorge Barragan Gonzales will be present to appeal the denial of a taxicab business and taxi driver license, which was denied by the Pocatello Police Department.
 (ACTION ITEM)

 Agenda Item #7